sammyshakes/emblem-vault-evm/script/README.md

 This will:

-- Deploy all facets
+- Deploy all facets (Core, Claim, Mint, Callback, Collection, etc.)
 - Deploy the diamond
 - Add all facets to the diamond
 - Initialize the diamond

-### 2. Deploy Beacon System
+- Save deployment addresses to `.env.diamond`

-Deploys the complete beacon system for vault collections.
+2. Then, deploy the Beacon system:

 ```bash
 forge script script/DeployBeaconSystem.s.sol:DeployBeaconSystem --rpc-url $RPC_URL --broadcast